 Another Harassment Case at Cal State

-Two women who charged that an administrator at California State University Channel Islands harassed them charge that the case wasn't handled appropriately by Sonoma State University when he moved to that campus.
-Sonoma State's president, Judy Sakaki, is currently accused of not responding appropriately to harassment charges against her husband.
+Two women who charged that an administrator at California State University Channel Islands harassed them say the case wasn’t handled appropriately by Sonoma State University when he moved to that campus.
+Sonoma State’s president, Judy Sakaki, is currently accused of not responding appropriately to harassment charges against her husband.

-The Los Angeles Times reported that the women charged that the administrator, Wm.
-Gregory Sawyer, was found by Channel Islands to have engaged in unprofessional conduct, but not harassment.
-The investigation concluded that he made "inappropriate comments about the appearance of women, gave one woman unwelcome hugs and called another 'feisty,' 'spicy' and 'sassy,'" the Times said.
+The Los Angeles Times reported that the women said the administrator, Wm.
+Gregory Sawyer, was found by Channel Islands to have engaged in unprofessional conduct but not harassment.
+The investigation concluded that he made “inappropriate comments about the appearance of women, gave one woman unwelcome hugs and called another ‘feisty,’ ‘spicy’ and ‘sassy,’” the Times said.

 The women said Sakaki should have done something about Sawyer, who remained at Sonoma State until he retired in 2021.
 At that time, Sakaki called him “a trusted and beloved campus leader who has had a profound impact on the culture of our campus.”